 How do I get Wi-Fi?

 Many apartment communities don’t offer free Wi-Fi, but you can get this through your Internet provider.
-Ask the leasing agent if they have a preferred provider – they often offer a discount to encourage residents to use their preferred provider.
+Ask the leasing agent if there's a preferred provider – they often offer a discount to encourage residents to use their preferred provider.
 If not, search for the service providers in your city and contact them directly.

 -